CONNECTICUT PICKS UP 3-1 WIN OVER CLARKSON

-Junior goaltender Alexandra Garcia made 34 saves in the game for UConn
+Junior goaltender Alexandra Garcia makes 34 saves for Huskies

 STORRS, Conn. - Maude Blain (Magog, Que.), Taylor Gross (Colorado Springs, Colo.) and Kelly Horan (Methuen, Mass.) each scored their first goals of the season as the University of Connecticut women's ice hockey team defeated Clarkson 3-1 this afternoon in the Mark Edward Freitas Ice Forum.
 With the win the Huskies are now 1-1-0 on the season, while Clarkson falls to 0-3-0.